gvwilson/thirdbit/src/fiction/santas/index.md

 ## Together or Not At All

 Finner closed the door quietly behind him.
+His robo-self as it handed him a mug of cold water with a tea bag slowly leaching into it.
 "Thank you,"
-he said to his robo-self as it handed him a mug of cold water with a tea bag slowly leaching into it.
+Finner said.

 "I hope you like it,"
 the robot said anxiously.